tkuhn/tkuhn.github.com/index.md

 Welcome to my website.
-I am a postdoc working on the semantic web, social systems, controlled natural languages, artificial intelligence, computational linguistics, and bioinformatics.
+I am an assistant professor at VU University Amsterdam working on the semantic web, social systems, controlled natural languages, artificial intelligence, computational linguistics, and bioinformatics.
 See my [CV](cv.pdf) (or its short version at the bottom of this page).

 More on
 [Google Scholar](http://scholar.google.com/citations?user=26_NNqEAAAAJ),